“I am not sure what your accent is. Where are you from?”

 The more I think about how my accent is part of who I am, my history, my family, and my life experiences, I am becoming more comfortable embracing my accent as something that I should be proud of.
 My accent is not an ugly scar that needs to get a laser treatment to hide it.
 I know that even if I try to cover it up with accent reduction classes [I have not attended one] or any other means to sound more American, the truth will eventually come out.

 When I get excited, my accent comes out.
-When I am mad, my accent definitely comes out.
-When I have a few drinks in me, my accent reveals itself.
+When I am frustrated, my accent reveals itself.
 When I am just being me, my accent is forever present.
 My accent is going to be with me for the rest of my life.
 And I am okay with that.

 All accents are beautiful and they’re here to stay